The Seiberg-Witten equations on end-periodic manifolds and an obstruction to positive scalar curvature metrics: Compactness

 where $\mathcal{L}_{\mathfrak{q}}=\mathcal{L}-v$ (see (\ref{perturbation})).
 We denote the first, second and third part on the right hand side of (\ref{energy decomposition}) by $\mathcal{E}_{1,n}$, $\mathcal{E}_{2,n}$ and $\mathcal{E}_{3,n}$ respectively.

-\begin{lem} The energy terms $\mathcal{E}_{1,n}$, $\mathcal{E}_{2,n}$ and $\mathcal{E}_{3,n}$ are all uniformly bounded above. \end{lem} \begin{proof} Since the restriction of $(A_{n},\Phi_{n})$ on $X_{+}\setminus ([0,3]\times Y)$ is a solution of the unperturbed Seiberg-Witten equations.
+\begin{lem} The energy terms $\mathcal{E}_{1,n}$, $\mathcal{E}_{2,n}$ and $\mathcal{E}_{3,n}$ are all uniformly bounded above by red some constant $E$. \end{lem} \begin{proof} Since the restriction of $(A_{n},\Phi_{n})$ on $X_{+}\setminus ([0,3]\times Y)$ is a solution of the unperturbed Seiberg-Witten equations.
 By the relation between the topological energy and analytical energy (see Page 96 of the book) and Lemma 24.5.1 of the book, we have the following estimates

 where $D_{1},D_{2}$ are certain uniform constants.
 Note that $\operatorname{scal}(x)$ is positive on $X_{+}\setminus W_{0}$.
 It is easy to see that $\mathcal{E}_{1,n}$, $\mathcal{E}_{2,n}$ and $\mathcal{E}_{3,n}$ are all uniformly bounded below.
 Since the sum of these three terms is bounded above, each of them should also be bounded above. \end{proof}